Eyevinn/mp4ff/README.md

 progressive MP4 files.
 In particular, the tool `mp4ff-crop` can be used to crop a progressive file.

+## Command Line Tools

+Some useful command line tools are available in `cmd`.

+1. `mp4ff-info` prints a tree of the box hierarchy of a mp4 file with information about the boxes.
+The level of detail can be increased with the option `-l`, like `-l all:1` for all boxes or `-l trun:1,stss:1` for specific boxes.
+2. `mp4ff-pslister` extracts and displays SPS and PPS for AVC in a mp4 file.
+Partial information is printed for HEVC.
+3. `mp4ff-nallister` lists NALUs and picture types for video in progressive or fragmented file
+4. `mp4ff-wvttlister` lists details of wvtt (WebVTT in ISOBMFF) samples
+5. `mp4ff-crop` shortens a progressive mp4 file to a specified duration

+You can install these tools by going to their respective directory and run `go install .` or directly from the repo with

+    go install github.com/edgeware/mp4ff/cmd/mp4ff-info@latest

+## Example code

+Example code is available in the `examples` directory.
+The examples and their functions are:

+1. `initcreator` creates typical init segments (ftyp + moov) for video and audio
+2. `resegmenter` reads a segmented file (CMAF track) and resegments it with other segment durations using `fullSample`
+3. `segmenter` takes a progressive mp4 file and creates init and media segments from it.
+    This tool has been extended to support generation of segments with multiple tracks as well as reading and writing `mdat` in lazy mode
+4. `multitrack` parses a fragmented file with multiple tracks
+5. `decrypt-cenc` decrypts a segmented mp4 file encrypted in `cenc` mode

 ## Library

 The library has functions for parsing (called Decode) and writing (Encode) in the package `mp4ff/mp4`.